The Harmonic Indel Distance: Introduction and Setting

-In applications, it is often useful to have a distance between strings that is normalized, in the sense that two long strings that differ by only a single symbol should be closer to each other than two short strings differing by a single symbol.
-For this purpose, we propose the harmonic edit distance $d(A, B)$ between two strings $A$ and $B$, defined by
+In this paper, we introduce the harmonic indel distance (HID).
+The HID is a distance metric between strings that is normalized in the sense that two long strings that differ by a single symbol are closer to each other than two short strings that differ by a single symbol.
+Our main technical contribution is Theorem~\ref{thm:distance} which proves the triangle inequality for HID and shows that it indeed defines a distance metric between strings.